Last

 rainfall graph.
 It languished on the list for many

 years, but it's finally in place.
+Sadly, I think that USGS

 I would really like to change the back end to maybe a real database and do periodic data compression/purging of old data.
 (I'll keep my one minute data for a while, but maybe reprocess to hourly (average + peak?) after 2 weeks or a month, and maybe daily after 6 months.
 I still have the original one minute data on the PC at home.)
-My new hosting provider (GoDaddy) supports mysql, so that makes it a little easier.
+My hosting provider supports mysql, so that makes it a little easier.
 And maybe I can even get around the ftp failures/file truncations with transactions to the db!
-The Round Robin Database tool looks pretty interesting, but I don't know if it will run on either the web host or the Pogo.
+The Round Robin Database tool looks pretty interesting, but I don't know if it will run on either the web host or the basement thin client.

 New